 Please obtain a Department of Music brochure of approved minors from the undergraduate office.
-Students must seek advice and obtain approval from a music faculty adviser prior to embarking upon a minor program.
+Students must seek advice and obtain approval from the undergraduate adviser prior to embarking upon a minor program.

 The music minor for students entering UCSD in and after winter quarter 1998 consists of: